Quick Start

 from typing import Annotated

-from fastapi import Depends, FastAPI, HTTPException
+from fastapi import Depends, FastAPI, HTTPException, Security

 from fastapi.security import HTTPAuthorizationCredentials, HTTPBearer